 When, by God’s grace, a person is born-again they are no longer slaves to sin and death, but they have joined the ranks of the adopted children of God.
 God has bought them with the blood of His own Son.
-In so doing God has created in them a new life.
-They are indwelt by God’s Holy Spirit who makes them children of light, and their every desire is for God and His kingdom.
+In so doing God has scooped them from the waters (Adam’s race) and created in them a new life…a new man.
+The Spirit of God comes into them and makes them children of light, and their every desire is for God and His kingdom.
 They become individual body parts of the “new man”, the church, the body of Christ, and they are growing up corporately “to a mature man, to the measure of the stature which belongs to the fullness of Christ” (Ephesians 4:13 NASB).
 No greater transformation can take place in man than to be born-again.

 “I will walk within my house in the integrity of my heart.
 I will set no worthless thing before my eyes; I hate the practice of apostasy of those who fall away…A perverse heart shall depart from me; I will know no evil.
 Whoever secretly slanders his neighbor, him I will destroy; no one who has a haughty look and an arrogant heart will I endure.
 My eyes shall be upon the faithful of the land, and they may dwell with me; he who walks in a blameless way is the one who will minister to me.
 He who practices deceit shall not dwell within my house; he who speaks falsehood shall not maintain his position before me.
 Every morning I will destroy all the wicked of the land, so as to cut off from the city of the Lord all those who do iniquity” (Psalm 101:2-8 NASB).

 God repeatedly commanded Israel to kill every man, woman and child when they entered into the Promised Land so that they would not intermingle with them and commit the sin of idolatry.
 God’s command in 2 Corinthians 6:14 is not to BE bound to or unequally yoked with unbelievers.
 Many in our day behave as though His command is “Do not BECOME unequally yoked to unbelievers”, but if you do, then you will have to live with your sin for repentance is out of the question.
-This foolish advice has done more damage to believers and the church than we know.
+This unbiblical advice has done more damage to believers and the church than we know.